 Faithfulness is a key requirement for success in any endeavour.
-“Now, a person who is put in charge as a manager must be faithful” (1 Corinthians 4:2 New Living Translation).
+“Moreover it is required in stewards that one be found faithful” (1 Corinthians 4:2 New King James Version).
 This is particularly important for those whose major calling is the preaching and teaching of the Word of God.

 Paul said in 2 Corinthians 6:7a, “We have faithfully preached the truth” (New Living Translation).
-A minster of God must “have a strong and steadfast belief in the trustworthy message he was taught” (Titus 1:9a New Living Translation).
-He should also be able to “encourage others with right teaching and show those who oppose it where they are wrong” (verse 9b New Living Translation).
+A minister of God must hold fast to the faithful word as he had been taught (Titus 1:9a).
+He should also be able to, by sound doctrine, exhort and convict those who contradict (verse 9b).

-Paul charged Timothy, “Preach the word of God.
-Be persistent, whether the time is favorable or not.
-Patiently correct, rebuke, and encourage your people with good teaching” (2 Timothy 4:2 New Living Translation).
+Paul charged Timothy, “Preach the word!
+Be ready in season and out of season.
+Convince, rebuke, exhort, with all longsuffering and teaching” (2 Timothy 4:2 New King James Version).
 The gospel is too important to be preached only when it is convenient.

 A true minister of God does not peddle (sell) or traffic in the Word of God.
 He doesn’t preach the gospel just to make money.
-Paul says, “You see, we are not like those hucksters — and there are many of them — who preach just to make money.
-We preach God’s message with sincerity and with Christ’s authority.
-And we know that the God who sent us is watching us” (2 Corinthians 2:17 New Living Translation).
+Paul said, “For we are not, as so many, peddling the word of God; but as of sincerity, but as from God, we speak in the sight of God in Christ” (2 Corinthians 2:17 New King James Version).

 Furthermore, the preaching of a true minister of God must be consistent with sound doctrines.
 “But as for you, speak the things which are proper for sound doctrine” (Titus 2:1 New King James Version).
 It should not be based on cunningly devised fables – clever stories.
-“For we were not making up clever stories when we told you about the power of our Lord Jesus Christ and his coming again” (2 Peter 1:16 New Living Translation).
+“For we did not follow cunningly devised fables when we made known to you the power and coming of our Lord Jesus Christ, but were eyewitnesses of His majesty” (2 Peter 1:16 New King James Version).

 Paul qualified the wolves – vicious wolves.
 Nelson’s Illustrated Bible Dictionary says, “Wolves seem particularly cruel because they seek out the weak, old, and defenceless as victims.”
 It adds, “The flow of blood incites them to rip and tear even more with their powerful jaws.”
 It also notes that in many Bible references, wolves represent ruthless enemies.
 Jesus said in Matthew 7:15 to beware of false prophets, who come in sheep’s clothing, but inwardly they are ravenous wolves.
 Such are the false teachers that Paul identified.
 And we already have some of them in the body of Christ.